crate/crate/docs/appendices/release-notes/unreleased.rst

 Changes
 =======

+- The JavaScript user defined function language is now enabled by default in the CrateDB enterprise edition.

 - Added the ``varchar`` and ``character varying`` types.
 Currently as aliases for ``text``.
 Length limitations are not supported.